xt99/jQuery-Validation-Engine/README.md

 ### promptPosition
 Where should the prompt show ?
 Possible values are "topLeft", "topRight", "bottomLeft", "centerRight", "bottomRight".
 Defaults to *"topRight"*.

-### ajaxFormValidationURL
+### ajaxFormValidation
-If set to a URL, turns the ajax form validation logic on.
+If set to true, turns Ajax form validation logic on. defaults to *false*. form validation takes place when the validate() action is called or when the form is submitted.
-When the validate() action is performed, an ajax server call is achieved. result is asynchronously delivered to the onAjaxFormComplete function.

-### onBeforeAjaxFormValidation
+### onBeforeAjaxFormValidation(form, options)
-Function called before the asynchronous AJAX form validation call.
-May return false to stop the ajax form validation
+When ajaxFormValidation is turned on, function called before the asynchronous AJAX form validation call.
+May return false to stop the Ajax form validation

 ### onAjaxFormComplete: function(form, status, errors, options)
-Function used to asynchronously process the result of the ajax form validation. only called when ajaxFormValidationURL is set to a URL.
+When ajaxFormValidation is turned on, function is used to asynchronously process the result of the validation.

 ### isOverflown
 Set to true when the form shows in a scrolling div, defaults to *false*.